East Sussex Highways website

 - LP

-Sign-off and launch
+Sign-off and Launch

 Once all testing had been completed the website was moved to a production server and DNS changed.
 The launch of the site was ‘soft’ so we didn’t get out the bunting and shout about it immediately.
 Taking a site from development to live can always potentially cause issues but thankfully these were minimal.